 Body louse infestation is also known as vagabond disease, and individuals who have an infestation for many years can develop a condition termed vagabond skin characterized by thickened and darkened skin after years of bites.

-P pubis infestation may spread to hair around the anus, abdomen, axillae, chest, upper arms, eyebrows, and eyelashes.
+P pubis infestation may spread to the hair around the anus, abdomen, axillae, chest, upper arms, eyebrows, and eyelashes.

 Excoriations are common.
 Inguinal lymphadenopathy and axillary lymphadenopathy have also been reported with pubic louse infestation.